a-gibbon/entropy/README.md

 # entropy
-a bunch of Python scripts.. all to do with calculating Shannon's entropy
+a Python library.. all to do with calculating Shannon's entropy and creating a bar graph